 In the left hook bicycle accident case a cyclist is riding down the road.
 A car is coming the other way.
 Neither has a stop sign or light as they come to an intersection.
 The car takes a left turn across the bicycle’s lane.
 The cyclist has no time to stop.
 The cyclist is injured in the crash.
-The insurance company lawyers will claim the cyclist was speeding, not visible enough, not paying attention or not using the road correctly.
-Their attorney may even say the cyclist was on the sidewalk and went into a crosswalk at greater than a walking speed.
-They even argue this with no witnesses and when their own driver says they never saw the cyclist.
+The insurance company lawyers will claim the cyclist was speeding, not visible enough, not paying attention, or not using the road correctly.
+Their attorney may even say the cyclist was on the sidewalk and went into a crosswalk at greater than walking speed.
+They even argue this with no witnesses and when their driver says they never saw the cyclist.
 We have tried a left hook case to verdict and achieved a verdict more than four times greater than the mediation walk-away offer.
 For more see the recent bicycle cases section below.

 The Right Hook

 In the right hook bicycle accident case a cyclist is riding down the road.
 A car is heading the same way behind the cyclist.
-As the car passes the cyclist, the driver takes a right turn in front of the cyclist.
+As the vehicle passes the cyclist, the driver takes a right turn in front of the cyclist.
 The cyclist cannot stop in time and crashes into the car.
 The cyclist is injured.
 Again, the insurance company lawyer will try to blame the cyclist for the usual reasons.
 We have litigated many right hook cases that have resulted in significant settlements.

 The No-Yield Pull Out

-This is another common bicycle accident case.
+This is another typical bicycle accident case.
 The driver is in a hurry to get out of a parking lot or side road before the oncoming cars.
 The driver doesn’t see that a bicycle is in the lane of traffic.
-The driver pulls out and causes a crash with the cyclist. the insurance company and their lawyers will say that the cyclist was going too fast or not paying attention.
+The driver pulls out and causes a crash with the cyclist.
+The insurance company and their lawyers will say that the cyclist was going too fast or not paying attention.
 We have tried a no-yield pull out case to verdict and achieved a six-figure verdict in a zero offer case.
 See our recent bicycle cases section below for more information.

 The Door Prize